-^c Performance Parameters as defined for DF

-criteria.
-Index card to be collected at D28 or D7

-post-discharge, whichever is later

-^d Serum chemistry (Cr, glucose, AST/ALT), CBC with

-^a differential, fibrinogen, albumin, PT/PTT, will be obtained at screen and qod during daily fu

-^e Flavivirus- DENV, W. Nile, Yellow Fever, Jap B encephalitis, zika neutralizing abs

-^f Real-time PCR to be sent to be processed daily; if negative at Day 16, continue q2-3 days until D28
+c Performance Parameters as defined for DF criteria.
+Memory card to be collected at D28 or D7 post-discharge, whichever is later d Serum chemistry (Cr, glucose, AST/ALT), CBC with differential, fibrinogen, albumin, PT/PTT, will be obtained at screen and qod during daily fu e Flavivirus- DENV, W. Nile, zika neutralizing abs - Scn 1 for prior ADVP 004 subjects.
+Scn 2 for unvaccinated controls include above plus Yellow Fever and Jap B encephalitis., f Real-time PCR to be sent to be processed daily; if negative at Day 16, continue q2-3 days until D28.
+Tourniquet test will be performed if PCR sent.

-^g Daily Visits last until RT-PCR is negative x 2 or until Day 16 (whichever is last)
+g Daily Visits last until RT-PCR is negative x 2 or until Day 16 (whichever is last)

-^h Sera to be drawn upon awareness of viremia (D+24 or Day 8 if aviremic) and after cessation of viremia.
+h PBMC/sera to be drawn upon awareness of viremia (D+24 or Day 8 if aviremic) and at cessation of viremia.